vvraskin/MonitoringAgent/README.md

  **Network Latency** ( miliseconds )

- - How much time takes to a package to go from the point A to B.
+ - How much time takes to a package to reach its destination.
- - Endtime - Starttime

 **Free Disk Space**( Mb )

  - Number of unallocated Mb on the host